BlocksKit/BlocksKit/README.md

 What's In The Box
 =================

-* Performing blocks on an `NSObject`.
+* Performing blocks on an `NSObject`, with or without delay.
 * Key-value observation (`<NSKeyValueObserving>`) with block handlers.
 * Associated objects in an Obj-C API.
 (Not directly block-related.)
 * `NSArray`, `NSSet`, `NSDictionary`, and `NSIndexSet` filtering and enumeration.
-* Macros for more quickly typing out the above.
+* Filtering for mutable collections.
 * `NSInvocation` creation using a block.
 * `NSTimer` block execution.
 * Both delegation and block callbacks on `NSURLConnection`.